chipsalliance/f4pga-examples/docs/customizing-makefiles.rst

 .. note::

-   As of this writing, symbiflow only offers full support for Verilog by default.
+   As of this writing, F4PGAw only offers full support for Verilog by default.
    SystemVerilog can also be run through the toolchain but more complicated designs may not be fully supported.